 What are the challenges?

-While corporate insurers have established distribution channels, enviable customer bases, and strong brands, profitability is being challenged by digital newcomers.
+While corporate insurers have established distribution channels, enviable customer bases, and strong brands, new digital newcomers are threatening new business.
 There are 3 main challenges:

 - Advisors and agents are leaving the industry – unable to meet sales targets while servicing existing clients, bans on commissions and a lack of training and support are resulting in industry attrition.